-The Foundation for Food and Agriculture Research (FFAR), a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, today awarded a $5 million grant to launch the Irrigation Innovation Consortium, a collaborative research effort to accelerate the development and adoption of water and energy efficient irrigation technologies and practices through public-private partnerships.
+The Foundation for Food & Agriculture Research (FFAR), a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, today awarded a $5 million grant to launch the Irrigation Innovation Consortium, a collaborative research effort to accelerate the development and adoption of water and energy efficient irrigation technologies and practices through public-private partnerships.
 The $5 million FFAR grant was matched by participants for a total initial investment of $10 million to support research and collaboration costs over five years.
 The Consortium is composed of the following initial founding members:

 - California State University, Fresno

 - Daugherty Water for Food Global Institute at the University of Nebraska (DWFI)

 - Irrigation Association (IA)

 - Kansas State Research and Extension, Kansas State University